AnitaMF/RA_GMandJC.github.io/Assignments/day_07/README.md

 # NCBI taxonomy and nucleotide sequence
-- This tool can be used to get the full taxonomic profile & nucleotide sequence (gb format) for an organism of interest
+- This tool can be used to get the full taxonomic profile & nucleotide sequence (fasta format) for an organism of interest

 - to run the code you will need to provide the name of the organims of interes & your email (optional)